WeilunFong/get-m3u8-sh/README.md

 # Distribution

-Every website has their own m3u8 files with different, it may make get-m3u8-sh can't download m3u8 video successfully.
-You can create a PR and upload the m3u8 files you meet to <i>demo</i> directory and improve the script.
+Every website has their own m3u8 files with different formats and encrypt methods, it may make get-m3u8-sh can't download m3u8 video successfully.
+You can create a
+PR and upload the m3u8 files you meet to <i>m3u8</i> directory and improve the script.
 Please rename your m3u8 file in numerical order before committing！